 To play it safe, overestimate monthly maintenance expenses.
 If you have a good year where you don't need that much, put it aside anyway.
 Add it to your maintenance fund.
 It will be there in the bad years, or the "tire years".
 If you accumulate a lot of money in this fund, you may choose to use part of it for upgrades or accessories.
 Or you may want to create a separate Improvement Fund, and add to that each month.

 Consider an RV Warranty as a safeguard against major and unexpected repairs.
-Check out the Continued Service Plan from Good Sam.
+Check out the Extended Service Plan from Good Sam.

 Do It Yourself options - If you are handy, look into repairs and maintenance you might be able to do yourself to reduce RV costs.
 Do make sure you are comfortable and knowledgeable - you don't want to do more harm than good.

 Get a copy of Bob Livingston's RV Repair and Maintenance Manual.
 This is a very popular resource for RVers to learn step-by-step how to maintain and repair their vehicle.
 The fourth edition has been updated and expanded to keep up with the latest in RV improvements and procedures.